PabloRod7/Extension-/README.md

-# Extension  Hacking with Swift
+# Extension  Hacking with Swift.
 Extend Safari with a cool feature for JavaScript developers.